 Little also pleaded guilty to four Ohio murders — Anna Stewart in 1981, Mary Jo Peyton in 1984, Rose Evans in 1991 and a “Jane Doe” whose body has yet to be discovered.
 As a result, Little was sentenced to four additional consecutive life terms, according to The Plain Dealer.

-The FBI has since released a timeline of Samuel Little’s murders on its website, which includes all available details in the hope of identifying more of his victims.
-Now 79, Little is in poor health and currently incarcerated at the Los Angeles County State Prison.
+The FBI has stated that they believe Little was responsible for the murders and released a timeline of them on its website, which includes all available details in the hope of identifying more of his victims.